cloudxlab/docker_quick_notes/manage_images_containers.md

 ### Manage docker - images and containers

+This document is based on Ubuntu OS but should work on other OS with minor changes.

 To view all options of various commmands, you can run commands like below.
 ```
 docker --help